keomony/CV/README.md

 In November 2016, I enrolled in Makers Academy, Europe's leading developer Bootcamp.
 The Bootcamp has been a fantastic experience for me!
 Firstly I am amazed at what I have learned and can now create using Ruby and JavaScript.
 In addition, I learned many software development best practices, including Agile methodologies, XP values, and object-oriented design principles.

-I am looking to join a focused and driven team which emphasizes individual development and contributing to the community.
+I am looking forwards to joining a focused and driven team which emphasizes individual development and contributing to the community.

 ## Skills